JMS55/jms55.github.io/content/posts/2025_03_27_virtual_geometry_bevy_0_16/index.md

 After rasterizing to the visbuffer texture (packed depth + cluster ID + triangle ID), there are two fullscreen triangle render passes to read from the visbuffer and write depth to both an actual depth texture, and the "material depth" texture discussed in previous posts.

-Lets look at the material depth resolve shader:
+Let's look at the material depth resolve shader:
 ```rust
 @fragment
 fn resolve_material_depth(in: FullscreenVertexOutput) -> @builtin(frag_depth) f32 {